AILO-TelkomUniv/DGX-A100/README.md

 ## Running Container

 ### Build AILO Image
 This image is a modified version of the NVIDIA official docker image for [NVIDIA NGC Catalog](https://catalog.ngc.nvidia.com/).
-This image will automatically create a password for jupyter lab and run it after.
+The image from this repository can be modified as you please.This image will automatically create a password for jupyter lab and run it after.
 To build the `Dockerfile`, you can use this command:

 ```
 sudo docker build -t ailo/torch:<image-tag> .